 - Prefer cooling and normal temperature beverages such as coconut water, still water, and herbal teas.

-4. Worst Foods for Hirsutism
+4. Worst Foods for Hirsutism in women

 - Eliminate foods with a hot potency and hot temperature such as chilli and cayenne pepper.